Reviews You Can Rely On

 Why Trust GearLab

-We rallied a savvy team of woodworkers, trail builders, and all-around handypeople to test and evaluate over 60 different tools for our saw categories.
-Our chainsaw review is tag-teamed by Ross Patton and Chris McNamara, who both have extensive experience using chainsaws.
-Ross has spent multiple summers working with the largest tree service businesses in Northern Nevada and has a degree in environmental science that gives him an analytical approach to chainsaw testing.
-Chris uses chainsaws for everything from cutting firewood to heat his home to clearing downed trees on trail systems around the Tahoe area and has personally bought and tested over 50 saws (and counting).
-Heading up our in-house testing of power tools, Austin Palmer offers unique testing insight into our circular saw and miter saw categories thanks to his past experience working on an onshore oil rig, which made him very familiar with a wide range of power tools.
+We rallied a savvy team of woodworkers, trail builders, and all-around handypeople to test and evaluate over 60 tools for our saw categories.
+Heading up our in-house testing of power tools, Austin Palmer offers unique testing insight into our circular saw and miter saw categories thanks to his experience working on an onshore oil rig, which made him very familiar with a wide range of power tools.
 He continues to use saws and other tools for home improvement projects today, and of course, as a senior review analyst at GearLab, Austin keeps up with all the latest innovations in the field.
 Lastly, Cody Barz leads testing for our handsaw review.
-As a general contractor's son, Cody grew up on and around job sites and has had his hands on all manner of carpentry tools for over twenty years.
+As a general contractor's son, Cody grew up on and around job sites and has had his hands on all carpentry tools for over twenty years.

 How to Pick the Best Saw

-Choosing the right tool for the job is a critical step in any project.
-Each type of saw we tested has unique advantages that make it better suited for certain tasks.
+Choosing the right tool for the job is critical in any project.
+Each saw we tested has unique advantages that make it better suited for certain tasks.
 For example, you can make a bevel or angled cut with a circular saw, but if you have to make these cuts repeatedly or need absolute precision in your work, you'd be better off with a miter saw.
-We will go over the different types of saws and their best uses below.
+Below, we will review the different saw types and their best uses.

 Each saw type has its best application, so selecting the correct tool is the first step in a successfully executed project.